 - Using an extra piece of parchment paper, press granola into an even layer, about a ½ inch thick.
 Bake for 10 minutes.
 Remove from oven, stir, making sure to fold in edges.
 Pat back down firmly with a spatula.
 Tent with foil and bake for 10 more minutes.

 - Remove from oven and again stir and pat granola back down firmly with spatula.
 Tent with foil again and bake for about 5 more minutes.
 Place pan on a wire rack and allow to cool almost completely.
-When mostly cool, break up granola into pieces.Store in an airtight container.
+When mostly cool, break up granola into pieces.Store in an airtight container for 5-7 days.

 Notes